mobileben/cpprestsdk-wiki/How-to-build-for-iOS.md

 ## Preparing the C++ REST SDK build

 The C++ REST SDK uses CMake for cross-platform compatibility.
 To build on iOS, we specifically use the toolchain file provided by a ios-cmake fork on GitHub.
-Also unless you have the Clang compiler on your path the toolchain will need to be patched to correctly look in /usr/bin/.
+Also, you need to use the Clang compiler.
+This can easily be done by applying our patch.

 ```
 git clone https://github.com/cristeab/ios-cmake.git